-ILLUSTRATIONS AND MEDITATIONS; OR, FLOWERS Spargeon.
+ILLUSTRATIONS AND MEDITATIONS; OR, FLOWERS FROM A PURITAN'S GARDEN, by Rev. Charles H. Spargeon.
 This is a new book from the vigorous renowned editor has culled a collection of figures and metaphors rich in thought and fertile in illustration.
 The terse sentences and pithy phrases of the old writer have a freshness about them that is morally invigorating.
 Mr. Spurgeon has added to each saying remarks of his own, giving much additional interest to the volume.
-An Index of subjects accompanies the volume, and will be helpful way, a distance of six miles, at a cost of \$225,000. & Wagnalls' Standard Library, No. 98.
+An Index of sub-An electric railway has been built in the north jects accompanies the volume, and will be helpful of Ireland between Portrush and the Giant's Cause- to public speakers and writers.
+Published in Funk way, a distance of six miles, at a cost of \$225,000. & Wagnalls' Standard Library, No. 98.
 Price 25 in all-at the Fisheries Exhibition in London.
-Rev. Matthew Richey, D. D., a venerable minister of the Methodist Church, and father of the on the route between Boston and Naha Last year England consumed, in addition to the eggs marketed by her own farmers and poultry keepers, including the enormous supply from Ireland, no fewer than 6,757,234 "great hundreds" of foreign eggs, these imported eggs alone amounting

-23 It is said that John Bright will visit America next spring.
-He will be heartily welcomed.
-The new Baptist Church in Fredericton is nearly completed.
+23 It is said that John Bright will visit America The new Baptist Church in Fredericton is nearly completed.
 It is a handsome structure.
 The dedication will take place on Sunday, Nov.

-Tar Capt.
+evening at Government House, Halifax.
+Zar Capt.
 A. W. Calder, who died at Mansfield, Me., on the 20th inst., was for some years engineer One of the preachers at a Virginia Association of the old "Admiral," which ran between Boston